 Is it possible for business professionals to manage their own P&L?
 Absolutely, and in this class, you'll learn what to include on yours and how to manage it.

-Assignment #08: Complete exercises you will be given with different sales models (sell-in, trended revenues) to show different ways to forecast.
+Assignment #08: It's midway through 2022 and you are analyzing your latest forecast vs. your budget targets.
+Complete exercises you will be given with different sales models (sell-in, trended revenues) to show different ways to forecast.
 Then, put together a budget for an upcoming year based on a company or business unit of the case company.